 I’ve been talking to you.
 I hear you.
-I hear your struggle to believe.
+I hear your struggle to trust God.
 You doubt there is a God.
 How could He possibly be real?

-The divorce.
-The death.
-The abuse.
+Divorce.
+Death.
+Abuse.
 The struggle.
-It is real.
-It feels.
-It breathes.
+It is real…it feels…it breathes.
 Not a day goes by without the constant reminder of your pain.
 And so you sit…stuck.
 “If God is real, why would He?”

 And your bitterness grows.

 But I ask you...Have you made God too small?
-Have you made Him pint-size compared to your hurt and pain, rather than allowing Him to conquer your deepest anguish?
+Is He pint-sized compared to your hurt and pain, rather than allowing Him to conquer your deepest anguish?

 You wrestle with wanting a god that you can control.
 A god who will do things your way.
 A “yes-god” who fits in the palm of your hand.